Brain Injuries

 After immediate medical needs are addressed, families can take practical steps that protect their rights.
 It can be helpful to keep a simple written record of symptoms, mood changes, or difficulties with memory and daily tasks, especially during the first weeks and months.
 Saving copies of medical records, discharge instructions, and therapy notes can also make it easier to show how the injury has developed over time.

 Where the injury may be connected to a workplace, rail yard, or industrial site in the Chicago area, preserving information about the incident is equally important.
 That may include any written reports, names of coworkers or witnesses, photographs, and notes about observed safety problems or prior incidents.
-Because companies often control much of the key information, contacting a brain injury Lawyer early can help ensure that evidence is requested and evaluated before it disappears or is reframed by the defense.
+Because companies often control much of the key information, contacting a brain injury lawyer early can help ensure that evidence is requested and evaluated before it disappears or is reframed by the defense.

 Why Local Representation Matters For Brain Injury Claims In Chicago